-Output Indicator Indicator Type Target/s Progress 05/06 Issues identified 4c Amount of retail floorspace completed at district/local centres Local N/a Total net retail floorspace completed in district/local centres = 3,231m The provision of small scale retail at District and Local Centres provides for shopping at the neighbourhood scale and prevents the need for people to travel into the City Centre unnecessarily in the interests of sustainable development.
+Output Indicator Indicator Type Target/s Progress 06/07 Issues identified 4c Amount of retail floorspace completed at district/local centres Local N/a Total net retail floorspace completed in district/local centres = 0m 2 The provision of small-scale retail at District and Local Centres provides for shopping at the neighbourhood scale and prevents the need for people to travel into the City Centre unnecessarily in the interests of sustainable development.
 The draft Central Area Action Plan forming part of the Local Development Framework seeks to identify a new Local Centre on Bristol Road.
 4d Loss of retail floorspace in City Centre Local The draft Local Plan and emerging LDF documents seek to retain at least 70% retail uses on any one side of a street within the defined Primary Shopping Area.
-Retail floorspace lost in City Centre = 254m Small amount of retail floorspace lost to taxi waiting areas and D1 uses.
+Retail floorspace lost in City Centre = 0m 2 No retail use lost through changes of use in this monitoring period.
 This suggests that the Council's policy, which is to seek the retention of a minimum of 70% retail in the Primary Shopping Area, is working.

-Output Indicator Indicator Type Target/s Progress 05/06 Issues identified 4e Loss of retail floorspace in local centres Local Retail floorspace lost in local centres = 240m Retail floorspace lost to taxi waiting area and D1 uses.
+Output Indicator Indicator Type Target/s Progress 06/07 Issues identified 4e Loss of retail floorspace in local centres Local Tal gotto Retail floorspace lost in local centres = 0m 2 No retail use lost through changes of use in this monitoring period.
 This suggests that the Council's policy, which is to seek the retention of a minimum of 70% retail in District and Local Centres, is working.

-- 5.126 The data set out in the table above shows a very small percentage of development completed in the monitoring period was located in the City Centre.
-This is the result of the completion of a large edge of centre retail warehouse led regeneration scheme at the former Cattlemarket, now known as St. Oswald's Park. - 5.127 The work of the GHURC and the City Council through their respective frameworks, will increase the amount of retail and other commercial development coming forward in the City Centre.
-The bus station for example has been identified for major retail led redevelopment resulting potentially in the creation of around 25,000 m2 of new retail floorspace. - 5.128 The small amount of retail development lost within the City Centre and in the City's District and Local Centres suggests that the Council's policy approach which seeks to retain at least 70% retail floorspace in these areas is working.
+- 5.123 The data set out in the table above shows very small completions of retail and office development in the monitoring period.
+The work of the GHURC and the City Council will bring forward a large retail led regeneration scheme in the heart of the City at Kings Square as well as other commercial development at Greyfriars, Blackfriars and the Docks.
+This will be reflected in future AMR's. - 5.124 The bus station for example has been identified for major retail led redevelopment resulting potentially in the creation of around 25,000 m2 of new retail floorspace. - 5.125 The fact that no retail development has been lost within the City Centre and in the City's District and Local Centres as a result of the planning process suggests that the Council's policy approach which seeks to retain at least 70% retail floorspace in these areas is working.